carru93/CMD-telegram-bot/README.md

    ```bash
    "https://api.telegram.org/bot<YOUR_BOT_TOKEN>/setWebhook?url={API_GATEWAY_ENDPOINT}"
    ```
+   but with this GET call you cannot limit the type of events you will get.

 > **Important:** copy the endpoint **exactly** and **do not** add a trailing slash.
 For HTTP APIs the route is `/webhook` (e.g., `https://<api-id>.execute-api.<region>.amazonaws.com/webhook`).